DARMA-tasking/magistrate/docs/md/checkpoint_learn_build.md

 \page ckpt_learn_build How to Build

-checkpoint can be built with `cmake`.
+magistrate can be built with `cmake`.

 \section ckpt_how-to-build Building

-To build *checkpoint*, one must obtain the following dependencies:
+To build *magistrate*, one must obtain the following dependencies:

 \subsection ckpt_optional-deps Optional

-  - gtest,   (if testing *checkpoint* is enabled)
+  - gtest,   (if testing *magistrate* is enabled)
   - MPI,   (if MPI tests are enabled)
   - [Kokkos](https://github.com/kokkos/kokkos),  (if Kokkos views need to be serialized)
   - [KokkosKernels](https://github.com/kokkos/kokkos-kernels),  (if Kokkos kernel data structures need to be serialized)

 \subsection ckpt_use-cmake-directly-vars Using cmake directly

-One may use `cmake` to build *checkpoint* once the dependencies are installed.
+One may use `cmake` to build *magistrate* once the dependencies are installed.
 The following are some options that can be provided to `cmake` to change the build configuration: